 IA : … and Derek after his Gentle Giant days went on to become a record producer and executive in record companies in the USA.

 IA : Yeah, he slept with the enemy.
 Because Gentle Giant were one of those bands who desperately wanted to be successful but they, I suppose, fell prey to the idea that they would have to be commercial.
 There was pressure upon them.
-There wasn’t on us, but there was on them, to try and write more commercial -sounding music.
+There wasn’t on Jethro Tull, but there was on them, to try and write more commercial -sounding music.
 And they found that quite difficult and mainly because they tried too hard to make their music more accessible, it sort of knocked the stuffing out of it, basically.
 They should have stuck to their guns and carried on doing what they do very well.
-But, none the less it was all over for Gentle Giant after a few years, and Derek and I were having this conversation , as we had once or twice before in previous years, about such nonsensical notions as making a follow-up to Thick as a Brick , but one of us posed the question, I don’t remember which of us it was, but the conversation steered there, one of us said, “ Well, wonder what Gerald Bostock would be doing today?” ( The fictitious) Gerald Bostock was the child poet character.
-And the other of us said” What would have happened to the St. Cleve Chronicle, ?” ya know as the parochial newspaper, the sixteen page newspaper that was the packaging of the original album.
+But, none the less it was all over for Gentle Giant after a few years, and Derek and I were having this conversation, as we had once or twice before in previous years, about such nonsensical notions as making a follow-up to Jethro Tull Thick as a Brick .
+But one of us posed the question, I don’t remember which of us it was, but the conversation steered there, one of us said, “ Well, wonder what Gerald Bostock would be doing today?” ( The fictitious) Gerald Bostock was the child poet character.
+And the other of us said” What would have happened to the St. Cleve Chronicle ?” ya know as the parochial newspaper, the sixteen page newspaper that was the packaging of the original Jethro Tull album.
 What would that be?
 And the obvious answer was that would be on-line today, it would probably be StCleve.com .
-And little Gerald , whose parents lied about his age to make him seem younger than he really was, he’d actually be 50 today.
-And so, suddenly there was the bones of an interesting possibility, which I just deliberated here and there over Christmas 2010 and in January 2011 I started to write a kind of scenario, a sketch which became a concept album of taking this big leap forward 40 years into the future to see what many possibilities could have befallen the little boy as he went through life and reacted to chance interventions, luck good or bad, and would also have made some conscious decisions as we’re all forced to do , particularly as teenagers, in which we actually had to make decisions about our futures.
+And little Gerald, whose parents lied about his age to make him seem younger than he really was, he’d actually be 55 today.
+And so, suddenly there was the bones of an interesting possibility, which I just deliberated here and there over Christmas 2010 .
+And in January 2011 I started to write a kind of scenario, a sketch which became a concept album of taking this big leap forward 40 years into the future to see what many possibilities could have befallen the little boy as he went through life and reacted to chance interventions, luck good or bad.
+And would also have made some conscious decisions as we’re all forced to do, particularly as teenagers, in which we actually had to make decisions about our futures.
 It’s not all going to be made for us by parents or teachers, ya know, we actually have to take responsibility.
 And we make mistakes as many of us obviously do.
 Really screw up.
 So I started thinking about the various possibilities.
-What scenarios could have befallen Gerald, what might he be today ?
-But it was really a vehicle to get us into 2012.
+What scenarios could have befallen Gerald, what might he be today?
+But it was really a Jethro Tull vehicle to get us into 2012.
 Because 2012 compared to 1972, its forty long years and a big change in culture and society and technology and communications, and also I think in terms of ethics and morality.
-Ya know we’re faced today with capitalism gone mad , where the disparity between the super-rich, very often paying much -reduced tax rates by dint of professional advisors and schemes, while the rest of us suffer in a relatively high tax regimen, and we watch these folks taking obscene levels of bonus which seems out of all proportion to being rewarded for ability and success.
+Ya know we’re faced today with capitalism gone mad, where the disparity between the super-rich, very often paying much -reduced tax rates by dint of professional advisors and schemes, while the rest of us suffer in a relatively high tax regimen, and we watch these folks taking obscene levels of bonus which seems out of all proportion to being rewarded for ability and success.
 It’s actually about personal greed at the expense of other people.
 And I think that’s the reality of where we are today.